f41ardu/Arduino---Raspberry-Serial-Communication/README.md

 # Arduino---Raspberry-Serial-Communication
-Sample Code for Arduino to Raspberry Communication
+Sample Code Arduino -> Raspberry Communication

-A sample program for Arduino and Phyton
+Sample programs for Arduino and Phyton
-A python sniplet to detect the correct USB device an Arduino is pluged into Raspberry PI.
+Include a python sniplet to detect the correct USB device an Arduino is plugged when connected to a PI